MATRIX financial services staffing teams blend experience, technical know-how, and relationship building to get the job done for a big bank.

 Sorting out the complexity falls on the shoulders of the MATRIX Account Executives, who average more than a decade of experience each working with technical accounts.
 This experience translates to a better understanding of what clients are working on, and the ideal consultant profile needed to help.
 MATRIX Account Executives don’t waste the hiring managers’ time with a lot of basic questions.

-Sherri Breault, MATRIX Charlotte Branch Manager, has worked with the client since 2000 and says: “often, when the bank sends out a job description, it is fairly generic with limited details.
+Sherri Breault, MATRIX Account Executive in Charlotte, has worked with the client since 2000 and says: “often, when the bank sends out a job description, it is fairly generic with limited details.
 95% of the time I can sit down with a recruiter and say ‘here is what they mean.
 Here is the technology expertise they are looking for’.
 Then the recruiters can zero in on a candidate that really fits those qualifications.”

 Recruiters track and create lists of candidates with previous banking experience.
 Skills and experience are broken down very specifically, within the bank’s different Lines of Business and specific tool competencies.